mozilla-services/heka-docs/source/architecture/extending.rst

 idea to reuse the already allocated memory rather than creating new objects and overwriting the existing ones.

-If the message bytes are decoded successfully then `pipelinePack.Decoded` should be set to `true` and `nil` should be returned.
+If the message bytes are decoded successfully then `Decode` should return `nil`.
 If not, then an appropriate error should be returned.
 The error message will be logged and the message will be dropped, no further pipeline processing will occur.